Enterprise Architecture Meta Model

 A concept consists at logical level out of elements and at physical out of components.
 At implementational level components are converted into technical products.

-Architecture can have a style and orders by means of dominant or typical sets of elements and concepts.
-The are many types of architectures, and we focus here on architecture with enterprises.
+Architecture can have a style and orders using dominant or typical sets of elements and concepts.
+There are many types of architecture, and we focus here on architecture with enterprises.

 2. Enterprise as Structure

-No matter how different enterprises are they still have common characteristics or assets that can be used to compare them and design them.
+No matter how different enterprises are, they still have common characteristics or assets that can be used to compare and design them.

 Structure wise every enterprise is a structure that consists of domains that contain functions.
 The function has a capability.
-By means of applying concepts, the capabilities need to increase.
+When applying concepts, capabilities need to increase.

 3. Strategy